top of page

 • are challenged with life balance and time, management making treatment plans difficult to follow.

-My life today is about much more than being productive.
-Embracing my human "beingness" and giving it equal time to my human "doingness" has been the greatest gift of a career in life coaching.
+My life today is about much more than productivity.
+Embracing my human "beingness"

 bottom of page